-Implementation Success criteria Pupils in receipt of PP funding to achieve their full potential and be in line with age-related expected outcomes in all subject areas.
-Implementation A rich, broad, ambitious curriculum which builds sequentially across the school.
-This is well structured, with carefully chosen content for the needs of our children, with expected milestones in each subject at the end of each year.
-Whole school has adopted Little Wandle (Sept' 2022) DfE Validated SSPP to enhance the consistent delivery of phonics and support individuals (Catch Up and Rapid Catch-Up programmes are being delivered across the school).
-High expectations so that all pupils, regardless of background, reach their intended curriculum end points in all subject areas (NPQs for 2 teachers).
-High quality teaching (HFL Education) - Essential Maths/Math Matrix approach to mastery and HFL English Units are used across the school) so that all children are able to meet our curriculum expectations and to ensure learning is firmly embedded ready for their next stage.
-All pupils achieve at least in line with age-related expectations for their year group in all subject areas.
-We will measure impact through: • Teacher assessment • Pupil book scrutiny • Observations of pupils • Pupil voice interviews • Achievement of EHCP targets

-- Fitting enrichment activities that help meet our curriculum end points and make learning even more enjoyable. - Effective teacher assessment (Little Wandle assessments/diagnostics assessments linked to HFL's Essential Maths and writing Teacher Assessment Frameworks (TAFs) linked to HFL's English Units) so that any gaps in a child's learning are quickly identified and filled. - A tight focus on reading across the school including: high quality phonics teaching (Little Wandle), frequent reading aloud by pupils and adults, teacher led daily guided reading sessions, class reading books, daily reading comprehension exercises, home school reading and an extensive reading opportunities across our school - Effective marking and feedback so that our pupils know they have succeeded and how they can improve further - The use of meta-cognition strategies for reflection to improve pupils' readiness for learning (SIP priority 2022-2023). - The appropriate use of digital technology to enable easy access to learning (1 set of 32 chrome books used across each year group). - Targeted academic support, based on teacher assessment (including HFL Math Matrix and Little Wandle assessments) and observations, which skilfully delivers what is needed.
+- A rich, broad, ambitious curriculum which builds sequentially across the school.
+This is well structured, with carefully chosen content for the needs of our children, with expected milestones in each subject at the end of each year. - Embedding high quality teaching (Herts for Learning (HfL) - Essential Maths/Maths Matrix approach to mastery and HfL English Writing Units are used across the school), so that all children can meet our curriculum expectations and to ensure learning is firmly embedded ready for their next stage.
+(SIP focus 2024/25) - Enhancing strategies across the school for a 'know more, learn more' approach to learning across the school -'sticky learning' techniques in all classrooms.
+(SIP priority 2024-2025) - Whole school adopted Little Wandle (Sept' 2022) DfE Validated SSP programme to enhance the consistent delivery of phonics and support individuals (Keep Up and Rapid Catch Up programmes are being delivered across the school). - High expectations so that all pupils, regardless of background, reach their intended curriculum end points in all subject areas. - Fitting enrichment activities that help meet our curriculum end points and make learning even more enjoyable. - Effective teacher assessment (Little Wandle assessments/diagnostics assessments linked to HfL's Essential Maths and writing Teacher Assessment Frameworks (TAFs) linked to HfL's English Units), so that any gaps in a child's learning are guickly identified and filled. - A tight focus on reading across the school, including: high quality phonics teaching (Little Wandle), frequent reading aloud by pupils and adults, teacher-led daily guided reading sessions, class reading books, daily reading comprehension exercises, home school reading and extensive reading opportunities across our school. - Effective marking and feedback so that our pupils know they have succeeded and how they can improve further. - The use of meta-cognition strategies for reflection to improve pupils' readiness for learning (SIP priority 2022-2023). - The appropriate use of digital technology to enable easy access to learning (1 set of 32 Chromebooks used across each year group).